Contrastive Self-supervised Learning in Recommender Systems: A Survey: Pretext Task

 (ii) \textit{Contrasting on Different Graphs.} In addition to the user-item interaction graph, some works construct other graphs using interaction data.
 That is, views are usually generated without augmentation.

 \textbf{MCLSR}~\cite{MCLSR} constructs three graphs based on the interaction sequences, including a user-item relation graph, an item-item relation graph, and a user-user relation graph. \textbf{HCCF}~\cite{HCCF} constructs two views, including a user-item interaction graph and a learnable hypergraph.
-The node discrimination task same as SGL is performed in MCLSR and HCCF. \textbf{SGCCL}~\cite{li2023sgccl} constructs a user-user graph $\mathcal{G}_{uu}$ and an item-item graph $\mathcal{G}_{ii}$ and performs edge/feature dropout to augment them.
-Node self-discrimination is conducted on the $\tilde{\mathcal{G}}_{uu}$ and $\tilde{\mathcal{G}}_{ii}$. \textbf{MPT}~\cite{MPT} extends PT-GNN~\cite{PT_GNN} which performs reconstruction tasks and can only model the intra-correlations.
+The node self-discrimination same as SGL is performed in MCLSR and HCCF. \textbf{SGCCL}~\cite{li2023sgccl} constructs a user-user graph $\mathcal{G}_{uu}$ and an item-item graph $\mathcal{G}_{ii}$ and performs edge/feature dropout to augment them.
+Node self-discrimination is conducted on the $\tilde{\mathcal{G}}_{uu}$ and $\tilde{\mathcal{G}}_{ii}$.

+\textbf{LWC\_KD}~\cite{LWC-KD} incorporates contrastive knowledge distillation into incremental learning.
+In each time block, a user-item graph, user-user graph, and item-item graph are constructed.
+It proposes layer-wise structure-aware contrastive learning, which contrasts node representations of the same layer $k$ between adjacent time blocks.
+It can be formulated as:

+where $t$ denotes the time block. $\mathbf{h}_{i,k}^{t-1}$ is the representation of node $i$. $\mathcal{N}_{i}^{t-1}$ denotes the one-hop neighbors of $i$ at $t-1$. ${Neg}^{t-1}$ denotes nodes randomly selected from the unconnected nodes. \textbf{MPT}~\cite{MPT} extends PT-GNN~\cite{PT_GNN} which performs reconstruction tasks and can only model the intra-correlations.
 It leverages contrastive tasks to capture the inter-correlations within the data.
 Specifically, it samples subgraphs/paths for each user.
-Node dropout/substitution are applied to augment subgraphs/paths.
+Node dropout/substitution is applied to augment subgraphs/paths.
 The MI between representations of the same user in augmented subgraphs/paths is maximized.

 \textbf{Knowledge Graph-based Recommendation.} Apart from interaction data, the knowledge graph (KG) is also utilized for CL-based recommendation, as it can bring rich semantic information.

 Generally, CL-based recommendation methods using KG generate views by manual design. \textbf{MCCLK}~\cite{MCCLK} constructs three graph views, including user-item graph $\mathcal{G}_{ui}$, item-entity graph $\mathcal{G}_{ie}$ and user-item-entity graph $\mathcal{G}_{uie}$.
 It maximizes the MI between the user representations $\mathbf{h}_u^{(ui)}$, $\mathbf{h}_u^{(uie)}$ in $\mathcal{G}_{ui}$ and $\mathcal{G}_{uie}$ and between the item representations $\mathbf{h}_i^{(ui)}$, $\mathbf{h}_i^{(ie)}$ in $\mathcal{G}_{ui}$ and $\mathcal{G}_{ie}$.
 Furthermore, it generates a new representation for each item